Fascism and ideology: Fin de siècle era and the fusion of nationalism with Sorelianism (1880–1914)

-Related to Mosca's theory of domination of society by an organized minority over a disorganized majority was Robert Michels' theory of the iron law of oligarchy, created in 1911, which was a major attack on the basis of contemporary democracy.
-Michels argues that oligarchy is inevitable as an "iron law" within any organization as part of the "tactical and technical necessities" of organization and on the topic of democracy, Michels stated: "It is organization which gives birth to the dominion of the elected over the electors, of the mandataries over the mandators, of the delegates over the delegators.
-Who says organization, says oligarchy".
-He claims: "Historical evolution mocks all the prophylactic measures that have been adopted for the prevention of oligarchy".
-He states that the official goal of contemporary democracy of eliminating elite rule was impossible, that democracy is a façade which legitimizes the rule of a particular elite and that elite rule, which he refers to as oligarchy, is inevitable.
-Michels had previously been a social democrat, but became drawn to the ideas of Georges Sorel, Édouard Berth, Arturo Labriola and Enrico Leone and came to strongly oppose the parliamentarian, legalistic and bureaucratic socialism of social democracy.
-As early as 1904, he began to advocate in favor of patriotism and national interests.
-Later he began to support activist, voluntarist, and anti-parliamentarian concepts, and in 1911 he took a position in favor of the Italian war effort in Libya and started moving towards Italian nationalism.
-Michels eventually became a supporter of fascism upon Mussolini's rise to power in 1922, viewing fascism's goal to destroy liberal democracy in a sympathetic manner.
+Related to Mosca's theory of domination of society by an organized minority over a disorganized majority, Robert Michels in 1911 propounded his theory of an iron law of oligarchy, which was a major attack on the basis of contemporary democracy.
+Michels argues that oligarchy is inevitable as an "iron law" within any organization as part of the "tactical and technical necessities" of organization.
+On the topic of democracy, Michels stated: "It is organization which gives birth to the dominion of the elected over the electors, of the mandataries over the mandators, of the delegates over the delegators.
+Who says organization, says oligarchy."
+He claims: "Historical evolution mocks all the prophylactic measures that have been adopted for the prevention of oligarchy."
+He states that the official goal of contemporary democracy of eliminating élite rule was impossible, that democracy is a façade which legitimizes the rule of a particular élite and that élite rule (which he refers to as oligarchy) is inevitable.
+Michels had previously been a social democrat, but became drawn to the ideas of Georges Sorel, Édouard Berth, Arturo Labriola and Enrico Leone; and came to strongly oppose the parliamentarian, legalistic and bureaucratic socialism of social democracy.
+As early as 1904 he began to advocate in favor of patriotism and national interests.
+Later he began to support activist, voluntarist, and anti-parliamentarian concepts, and in 1911 he took a position in favor of the Italian war-effort in Libya and started moving towards Italian nationalism.
+Michels eventually became a supporter of fascism upon Mussolini's rise to power in 1922, viewing fascism's goal of destroying liberal democracy in a sympathetic manner.